 Your Drug Defense Attorney Can Help

 If you have been involved in a drug crime investigation in New Jersey or have been caught manufacturing, selling, possessing or using illegal drugs, you should speak to an attorney right away.
 Along with the right to advance defenses relating to possession or knowledge of the drugs at issue, you have the right to representation by a qualified attorney.
 At The Gorman Law Firm, Scott Gorman represents anyone who has been accused of drug crimes or charged in connection with possession of illegal substances.
-For more information, contact a Hackensack drug lawyer at the firm today.
+For more information, contact an Essex County drug lawyer at the firm today.

 Published in Categories: Drug Posession